toyobayashi/emnapi-docs/src/guide/faq.md

 ## When should I use `emnapi`

-- You want to run the same C/C++ code on both Node.js and browser.
 - You prefer Node-API, and you are more familiar with Node-API than `embind`.
-- You want to port existing Node.js addon written in Node-API to WebAssembly.
+- You want to port your (or existing) Node.js addon written in Node-API to WebAssembly.

 ## When should I not use `emnapi`